osygroup/kubernetes_monitoring/README.md

 $ kubectl apply -f prometheus-deployment.yaml

-$ kubectl apply -f prometheus-service-internal
+$ kubectl apply -f prometheus-service-internal.yaml

 For external access, you can also install nodePort, LB or Ingress.